vwolanyk/closures-assignment/README.md

 Some important notes:

-* Closures are a very difficult concept.
-If you finish this assignment without being able to explain what a closure is, don't feel too bad about it.
-You should hopefully have some idea about them.
-* You *will* use closures, however, whether you understand them or not.
+* You *will* use closures whether you understand them or not.
 This is basically unavoidable in modern JavaScript wed applications.
 * You may have used closures already without realizing it!
 * The only way to understand closures is to use them.
 A lot.